Confidence Guarantee - Read more

 Extensive excursion package:

-• Island tour of Phuket, including Big Buddha, Phuket Old Town and Chillva Night Market
+• Island tour in Phuket, including the Wat Chalong temple, Phuket Old Town, and Chillva Night Market

 • Admission and fees to the sights and attractions mentioned